ibexa/documentation-developer/docs/administration/configuration/repository_configuration.md

 ---
-description: Configure Repository connections, archive limits, field groups and other settings.
+description: Configure repository connections, archive limits, field groups and other settings.
 ---

 # Repository configuration

-You can define several Repositories within a single application.
+You can define several repositories within a single application.
 However, you can only use one per site.

 ## Repository connection

 ### Using default values

-To use the default Repository connection, you don't need to specify its details:
+To use the default repository connection, you don't need to specify its details:

 ``` yaml
 ibexa: